-The U.S. Maritime Administration (MARAD), which is part of the DOT, is also involved in SA.
-It has a responsibility to determine if foreign countries, through their freight forwarder agents, are properly using U.S. flag shipping for U.S.-funded SA programs.
+The U.S. Maritime Administration (MARAD), which is part of the Department of Transportation (DOT), is also involved in SA/SC.
+It has a responsibility to determine if foreign countries, through their freight forwarder agents, are properly using U.S. flag shipping for U.S.-funded SA/SC programs.
 Chapter 11 of this textbook, "Security Cooperation Transportation Policy," provides additional information on U.S. flag shipping.